Ever wonder why listening matters so much? And how it can change the entire dynamic between two people?

 Active listening requires you to respond with meaningful feedback along the way.

-“What I hear you say is …” is a thoughtful response to many situations because you’re reaffirming that you’ve heard your friend’s story correctly.
+“What I hear you say is …” is a thoughtful response to many situations because you reaffirm that you’ve heard your friend’s story correctly.
 But, unfortunately, so many times, we miss a detail, and the story gets lost in translation.

 Another great response is, “Based on what you just said, is it safe to assume that ….”
 In this case, you’re repeating back what your friend has said while requesting even more clarification.

-However, it’s important to refrain from suggesting solutions.
+However, it’s essential to refrain from suggesting solutions.
 Your loved one is more than capable of coming up with the answers they seek.

-You’re there as a loving, safe place for them to work it all out.
-The person you’re listening to wants to feel validated and understood.
+You’re there as a loving, safe place for them to work it all out, and your insightful comments may help resolve whatever issue is at hand.

-7. You get to engage with your eyes, too!
+7. Listening matters because you get to engage with your eyes, too!

 We don’t just listen with our ears.
 We also listen with our eyes!